bflaven/ia_usages/ia_video_editing_faiss_compare_keywords/ia_video_editing/README.md

 **So that** I can easily find key moments (like when important topics or entities are mentioned) and use the timecodes to edit or navigate my content efficiently.

-**Illustration made with Grok for "Uia_video_editing: Attempt using streamlit and spacy to make video editing"**
+**Illustration made with Grok for "ia_video_editing: Attempt using streamlit and spacy to make video editing"**
 ![ia_video_editing: Attempt using streamlit and spacy to make video editing](good_grok_illustration_usecase_prompt_14_video.jpg)